nicoloceneda/QR-HFDTD-RNN/README.md

 *Last update*: 12 May 2019

 The repository *Thesis* contains the following files:
+* **Programming and Computing Setup.md**: Detailed explanation of the programming and computing setup required to execute the programs.
 * **extract_data.py**: This script constructs the command line interface which is used to extract and clean trade data for selected symbols, dates and times from the wrds database.
 * **extract_data_bg.sh**: Wrapper script to execute extract_data.py in 'debigging' mode.
 * **extract_data_sl.sh**: Wrapper script to execute extract_data.py in 'symbol_list' mode.